TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Cache.rst

 Stores the rendered content into the caching framework and reads it from there.
 This allows you to reuse this content without prior rendering.
-The presence of :ts:`cache.key` will trigger this feature.
+The presence of :typoscript:`cache.key` will trigger this feature.
 It is evaluated twice:

 Content is read from cache directly after the `stdWrapPreProcess` hook and before `setContentToCurrent`.
-If there is a cache entry for the given cache key, :ts:`stdWrap` processing will stop and the cached content will be returned.
+If there is a cache entry for the given cache key, :typoscript:`stdWrap` processing will stop and the cached content will be returned.
 If no cache content is found for this key, the stdWrap processing continues as usual.

 Writing to cache happens at the end of rendering, directly before the `stdWrapPostProcess` hook is called and before the "debug\*" functions.
-The rendered content will be stored in the cache, if :ts:`cache.key` was set.
-The configuration options :ts:`cache.tags` and :ts:`cache.lifetime` allow to control the caching.
+The rendered content will be stored in the cache, if :typoscript:`cache.key` was set.
+The configuration options :typoscript:`cache.tags` and :typoscript:`cache.lifetime` allow to control the caching.